Singireddysai/Tween-Craft/README.md

 Vimeo Triplet Dataset
 Frame Interpolation Research Paper

-🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-Fork the repository
-Create your feature branch (git checkout -b feature/amazing-feature) Commit your changes (git commit -m 'Add some amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.